British European Airways Flight 548: Victims and memorials

 All 118 persons aboard the aircraft were killed: 112 passengers and six crew members.
-Among the passengers were twelve senior businessmen from Ireland, including the head of the Confederation of Irish Industry, who were en route to Brussels for meetings preparatory to Irish accession to the European Economic Community.
+Among the passengers were twelve senior businessmen from Ireland, including the head of the Confederation of Irish Industry, former tennis player Guy Jackson, who were en route to Brussels for meetings preparatory to Irish accession to the European Economic Community.

-A group of sixteen doctors and senior staff from the Royal London Homeopathic Hospital were also on board, and a memorial bench to them was placed close to Great Ormond Street Hospital in Queen Square.
+A group of sixteen doctors and senior staff from the Royal London Homeopathic Hospital were also on board, and two memorial benches to them were placed close to the hospital in Queen Square.

 Former CIA official Carmel Offie, who had been dismissed for homosexuality, considered to be a security risk factor at the time, was also on board.

 Two memorials to all the victims were dedicated on 18 June 2004 in the town of Staines.
 The first is a stained-glass window in St Mary's Church where an annual memorial service is held on 18 June.
 The second is a garden near the end of Waters Drive in the Moormede Estate, close to the accident site.
 On 18 June 2022, the fiftieth anniversary, there was a memorial service attended by relatives of those who died, members of the emergency services, the Lord Lieutenant of Surrey, the local MP, and the chairman of British Airways.